 What Has Changed in Turkey Between the 2002 and 2012 EU Presidency Terms of Denmark?

-The conference, which was held at Istanbul Kültür University on 31 May, was entitled “What Has Changed in Turkey Between the 2002 and 2012 EU Presidency Terms of Denmark?".
-It focused on Turkey-Denmark bilateral relations, prospects for Turkey in the EU enlargement process, and reflections on current Danish presidency of the Council of the EU, including the “positive agenda” in Turkey’s EU accession process launched by the EU Commission earlier this month.
+The conference, which was held at Istanbul Kültür University on the 31st of May, was entitled “What Has Changed in Turkey Between the 2002 and 2012 EU Presidency Terms of Denmark?"
+It focused on Turkey-Denmark bilateral relations, prospects for Turkey in the EU enlargement process, and reflections on the current Danish presidency of the Council of the EU, including the “positive agenda” in Turkey’s EU accession process launched by the EU Commission earlier this month.

 Minister Bağış and Minister Wammen presented their keynote speeches while GPoT Center's Director Dr. Mensur Akgün monitored the conference.
 Opening remarks were given by Dr. Akgün and the Chair of the Board of Trustees of Istanbul Kültür University, Dr. Bahar Akıngüç, and closing remarks by GPoT Center's Deputy Director Dr. Sylvia Tiryaki.
 Present at the event were academics and representatives from Turkish media outlets and think tank organizations based in Istanbul.

 To read a webnote about the conference, which was published on the website of the Ministry of EU Affairs in Turkish, please click here.